-I’m fascinated by owls and at the guest cottages, we have a pair of owls in residence.
-I think I’ve figured what tree they nest in.
-And at night and in the early morning, we’ve heard their beautiful sounds.
-The guest in the Wimbledon Cottage, sent me a text, saying she could see the owl in the large oak tree behind the cottage.
-I jumped at the chance to see the owl and peered out the kitchen window trying to get a glimpse but it was too dark.
-I’ve listened to the calls of both on YouTube and based on the sounds, they’re definitely Barred Owls with the Hoo-hoo-to-hoo-oo, hoo-hoo to wha-aa; it sounds a lot like “Who cooks for you?
+We have a pair of owls in residence and I think I’ve figured what tree they nest in.
+At night and in the early morning, we’ve heard their beautiful sounds.
+Guests in the Wimbledon Cottage have seen the owl in the large oak tree behind the cottage.
+I’ve listened to the calls of both on YouTube and based on the sounds, they are Barred Owls with the Hoo-hoo-to-hoo-oo, hoo-hoo to wha-aa; it sounds a lot like “Who cooks for you?
 Who cooks for you all?”
 You can listen as Cornell Lab’s Laura Erickson sets the scene for the Barred Owl calls.
-She says the sound is magical, and I have to totally agree.

 Spring has officially arrived when the daffodils pop up along on the grounds of Reynolda House.
 As you drive into the gated stone entrance, you’ll discover thousands of daffodils in the wooded grounds along the driveway.
 The cheerful yellow is a sweet reminder that warmer days are ahead and make the perfect photo op.
 Katharine Reynolds had these daffodils planted on the estate by Thomas Sears, a noted landscape architect and amateur photographer from Massachusetts.
 He started designing the grounds of the estate in 1915.
 The daffodils are pure magic and not to missed if you’re visiting Winston-Salem during the spring months.